LFR82/CourseProject/CodeBook.md

 #Variables

-This analysis plan extracts only the measurements on the following variables:
+This analysis plan extracts only the measurements on the following variables for each measurement:

 - mean(): Mean value
 - std(): Standard deviation